Montague, Michigan: 2000 census

-Schools
+Education

 Montague Area Public Schools (MAPS) is the local school district for the city of Montague.
 Three of the district's five schools are located in the city, Montague High School, Nellie B. Chisholm (NBC) Middle School and R.R.
 Oehrli (RRO) Elementary School.
 The district's other two schools, Oceana High School and Rothbury Elementary are located in the Village of Rothbury.
 The district serves students of both Muskegon and Oceana counties.
 This arrangement exists after voters living in the district of Rothbury Public Schools agreed to merge with the district of Montague Public Schools.
 This merger of the two districts took place in the 1950s to increase efficiency and decrease costs for both communities, led to the formation of "Montague Area Public Schools".

 The district serves students living in the Muskegon County communities of the city of Montague, as well as Montague and White River townships.
 In addition it serves students living in parts of Whitehall and Blue Lake townships.
 The district also serves students living in the Oceana County communities of the Village of Rothbury and Otto Township.
 It also serves students living in parts of New Era.
 Also, the district is a member of the "Muskegon County School of Choice" program; the district can serve anyone living in Muskegon County.
 The district has increased enrollment slightly from the program, but has limited growth in the past because the rural district has limited capacity for new enrollees.

 The city of Montague is also the home of Saint James Catholic School.
 The small parochial school serves grades K-5 and has roughly 100 students.
 It serves students living in the Montague Area Public School District, as well as the Whitehall District Schools.
 The school shares busing with both districts, and dropped the sixth grade a few years after adding kindergarten.
 Recently, White Lake Baptist Academy (grades K-12) and Mouth School (grades K-8) closed because of dwindling enrollment.